Last Updated on 2022/04/22

 C-U: When you started Captain China’s adventures, international politics were very different, how do you imagine Captain China’s future?

 C W: International politics are always changing, so I never used that as a main point of consideration when I write comic books.
 But since superhero stories tend to reflect a certain degree of the real world, a bit of political intrigue is incorporated into Captain China to help establish a sense of believability for its audience.
 But in the end, I simply stick to the belief that a story has to be true to itself, and as long as that is achieved, it will find its own audience and become successful.

 C-U: What do you think of nowadays China?

 C W: I think China, like any country, can always progress, move forward, and do even better.
-Especially with the kind of wealth and economic status the nation have achieved.
-Now is the time to truly make improvements and implement changes for its people and become an integralpart of the international community.
+Especially with the kind of wealth and economic status the nation has achieved.
+Now is the time to truly make improvements and implement changes for its people and become an integral part of the international community.
 Captain China is in a small way my hope for the direction that China will take for its future.

 Photos courtesy of Chi Wang

 Italian version: Intervista a Chi Wang, autore del fumetto Captain China